geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/done.rst

    This is difficult as raster data is usually provided for use as a basemap, with layers being drawn over top.

    The most obvious example here is the display of weather systems, or model output such as fire danger.
-By drawing the raster with some transparency, the landmass can be shown for
+By drawing the raster with some transparency, the landmass can be shown for context.